-- "inverse IO" means an inverse interest-only security, which is a type of stripped security.
-These debt securities receive no principal payments and have a coupon rate which has an inverse relationship to its reference index. - "IO" means an interest-only security, which is a type of stripped security.
-IO strips receive a specified portion of the interest on the underlying assets. - "MBS" means mortgage-backed securities. - "MSR" means a mortgage servicing right.
+"IO" means an interest-only security, which is a type of stripped security.
+IO strips receive a specified portion of the interest on the underlying assets.

+"MBS" means mortgage-backed securities.

+"MSR" means a mortgage servicing right.
 An MSR provides a mortgage servicer with the right to service a mortgage loan or a pool of mortgages in exchange for a portion of the interest payments made on the mortgage or the underlying mortgages.
 An MSR is made up of two components: a basic servicing fee and an Excess MSR.
-The basic servicing fee is the amount of compensation for the performance of servicing duties. - "mortgage loan" means a loan secured by real estate together with the right to receive the payment of principal and interest on the loan (including the servicing fee). - "non-Agency RMBS" means CMOs that either are loss share securities issued by a GSE or are not issued or guaranteed by an Agency, including investment grade (AAA through BBB rated) and non-investment grade (BB rated through unrated) classes. - "REIT" means a real estate investment trust under the Code. - "residential mortgage pass-through certificate" is a MBS that represents an interest in a "pool" of mortgage loans secured by residential real property where payments of both interest and principal (including principal prepayments) on the underlying residential mortgage loans are made monthly to holders of the security, in effect "passing through" monthly payments made by the individual borrowers on the mortgage loans that underlie the security, net of fees paid to the issuer/guarantor and servicer. - "RMBS" means a residential Agency RMBS or a non-Agency RMBS. - "Servicing Related Assets" means Excess MSRs and MSRs. - "SIFMA" means the Securities Industry and Financial Markets Association. - "stripped security" is an RMBS structured with two or more classes that receives different distributions of principal or interest on a pool of RMBS.
-Stripped securities include IOs and inverse IOs. - "TBA" means a forward-settling Agency RMBS where the pool is "to-be-announced."
-In a TBA, a buyer will agree to purchase, for future delivery, Agency RMBS with certain principal and interest terms and certain types of underlying collateral, but the particular Agency RMBS to be delivered is not identified until shortly before the TBA settlement date. - "TRS" means a taxable REIT subsidiary. - "UPB" means unpaid principal balance. - "U.S. Treasury" means the U.S. Department of Treasury.
+The basic servicing fee is the amount of compensation for the performance of servicing duties.

+"mortgage loan" means a loan secured by real estate together with the right to receive the payment of principal and interest on the loan (including the servicing fee).

+"non-Agency RMBS" means CMOs that either are loss share securities issued by a GSE or are not issued or guaranteed by an Agency, including investment grade (AAA through BBB rated) and non-investment grade (BB rated through unrated) classes.

+"REIT" means a real estate investment trust under the Code.

+"residential mortgage pass-through certificate" is a MBS that represents an interest in a "pool" of mortgage loans secured by residential real property where payments of both interest and principal prepayments) on the underlying residential mortgage loans are made monthly to holders of the security, in effect "passing through" monthly payments made by the individual borrowers on the mortgage loans that underlie the security, net of fees paid to the issuer/guarantor and servicer.

+"RMBS" means a residential Agency RMBS or a non-Agency RMBS.

+"Servicing Related Assets" means Excess MSRs and MSRs.

+$\hbox{\bf "SIFMA"} \ means \ the \ Securities \ Industry \ and \ Financial \ Markets \ Association.$

+"stripped security" is an RMBS structured with two or more classes that receives different distributions of principal or interest on a pool of RMBS.
+Stripped securities include IOs and inverse IOs.

+"TBA" means a forward-settling Agency RMBS where the pool is "to-be-announced."
+In a TBA, a buyer will agree to purchase, for future delivery, Agency RMBS with certain principal and interest terms and certain types of underlying collateral, but the particular Agency RMBS to be delivered is not identified until shortly before the TBA settlement date.

+"TRS" means a taxable REIT subsidiary.

+"UPB" means unpaid principal balance.

+"U.S. Treasury" means the U.S. Department of Treasury.